ElliotKillick/qvm-create-windows-qube/README.md

 ### Downloading Windows ISO

-The `download-windows.sh` script (located at `/home/user/Documents/qvm-create-windows-qube/windows-media/isos/download-windows.sh` in `windows-mgmt`) securely downloads the Windows ISO to be used by qvm-create-windows-qube from official Microsoft servers.
+The `download-windows.sh` script (located at `/home/user/Documents/qvm-create-windows-qube/windows-media/isos/download-windows.sh` in `windows-mgmt`) securely downloads the Windows ISO to be used by Qvm-Create-Windows-Qube from official Microsoft servers.

 `windows-mgmt` is air gapped from the network.
 This means that in order to securely perform the download, one must copy the `download-windows.sh` script and `SHA256SUMS` file to another (disposable) qube followed by transferring the newly downloaded ISO(s) into `windows-mgmt` and placing them into the `/home/user/Documents/qvm-create-windows-qube/windows-media/isos` directory.
 Alternatively, `windows-mgmt` can temporarily be given network access, however, this isn't recommended for security reasons.